MarcoCusinato/scidata/README.md

 ```
 By plotting it you will get something like [this plot]()

-Similarly you can get other quantities and derive many useful stuff by using other `SimulationAnalys` methods.
+Similarly you can get other quantities and derive many useful stuff by using other `SimulationAnalysis` methods.
 Please refer to its methods description (when avaiable) to find the ones you need.

 ## Future developments
 Probably what I will need to use at the moment :)